-Is Poetry the future of Python?
+Is the Poetry package management tool the future of Python development?

 Poetry, a dependency management and packaging tool for Python developers, released version 1.0.0, a major milestone for the fast-growing project.
 With Poetry, developers can easily declare, manage, and install dependencies in Python projects.